Ficool

-A familiar voice booms within the light, its tone thunderous and powerful.
+A familiar voice booms, its tone thunderous and powerful.
 "Pride is the greatest motivator."

 Another voice follows, soft and teasing-like.
 "And humility is its greatest gift."

-The booming voice shouts ever so proudly.
-"Together, we create the greatest philosophy in history."
+The booming voice shout in unison.
+"Together, we create the greatest philosophy in history, Morality!"

 'As predicted, it's an archangel.
 Cockiness and Archangels go hand-in-hand like an unbreakable couple.
-You can tell if a person is buddy-buddy with one by their continuous prideful praises or their constant demeaning of others to maintain a superiority in the conversation.
-It's quite amusing for the first few times, but it gets annoying very quickly.'
+You can tell if someone is buddy-buddy with one by their continuous, prideful praise or their constant demeaning of others.
+It's quite amusing for the first few times but gets annoying very quickly.'

-The students glance around the room: everything has been drastically altered, except their desks and bookshelf layout.
+The students glance around the room: everything has been drastically altered, except for their desks and bookshelf layout.
 Instead of a spherical glass-rooftop, it's a flat, space-like room.
-Instead of the casual brown concrete walls, it's grey.
-The room has six large carpets unevenly placed on the floor.
+Instead of the casual brown concrete walls, it's grey with black swirls on the corners of each.
+Instead of a concrete floor, it's wooden with six unevenly placed carpets around its perimeter.

 'Well, that explains the numbers.'

-Akiro scrutinizes her desk.
+Akiro looks under the desk.
 "Whoa!
 That's so cool!"

-Alanze yells at the teacher.
+Alanze yells at the teacher, shielding his eyes with his right hand.
 "Do you count us as ignorant buffoons?
 It was the light!
 The awfully blinding light!
 What a rude awakening amongst our peers!
 Do you not have any idea how blinding that was?
 At least give us a warning—it almost blinded the poor o' me."

-One of the teachers responds to his claim: "You were supposed to be warned beforehand by Mr. Galfal.
+One of the teachers, an elf, steps forward to the class.
+"You were supposed to be warned beforehand by Mr. Galfal.
 Certainly, you've enraged him to such an extent to cause such a blinding predicament to fall upon you.
 What have you done?"

-Alanze and a couple of students yell their side of the story: many complained about the laughter, some ridiculed their classmates' inattentive behavior, yet all averted their blame onto others.
+Alanze, and a couple of others, yell their side of the story: many complained about the laughter, some ridiculed their classmates' inattentive, yet all averted their blame onto others.

 A student puts a finger to his chin.
 "Maybe he simply forgot the school's system?
 You know he's old and stuff.
 Why would he leave the room?
 He could've just turned around?"

-One of the teachers smirks idly at his assumption.
+The Bunnyfolk teacher raises his finger.
 "Uh-ah!
-Remember a time elf keeps 100% of their memories from a fetus to an old man, regardless of any illness.
-They won't forget something that crucial."
+Remember, a time elf keeps 100% of their memories from a fetus to an old man, regardless of any illness.
+They won't forget something THAT crucial."

 A slime student, Rhychill, asks.
 "Wait, so it was a fake-out?
 Oh, that Jackass!
 Why did I deserve that?
 I was listening the whole time!"

-Another teacher holds his hand up for attendance.
-"Well, no swelling in the past, as the future awaits your input.
-Anyways, let's restart our welcome song without Reinhard's and Pymei's early emission."
+Another teacher, a druid, snaps his fingers for them.
+"Well, no swelling in the past, as the future awaits your input."

-The teachers were about to speak, but the archangels intervened, speaking in unison: "Welcome to morality class!
+The archangels cut her off as they speak in unison: "Welcome to morality class!
 Select a teacher you deem worthy of your attention!"

 The female archangel butts in with a pouty expression.
 "But I know, it'll always be us."